Essential Guide: Water Resource Management: objectives, policy & strategies

 City-state level: A sustainable approach to water resource management in Singapore

-An island city-state off southern Malaysia, Singapore is a single water agency, known as PUB.
+An island city-state off southern Malaysia, Singapore is a single water agency, known as PUB (Public Utilities Board).
 The water company manages the complete water cycle, from collecting, treating and supplying drinking water, to the collection and treatment of used water and turning it into NEWater.

 Singapore set out its approach to water resource management using a ‘3 P’3 approach in parallel with its ‘Four National Taps’ development: local catchment water, imported water, NEWater and desalinated water.